aburkov/Iskra/wiki/GRPO.md

 # Building the GRPO Algorithm from First Principles

-Mathematical reasoning is a challenging task for language models because it requires both accurate quantitative reasoning and careful multi-step problem solving.
-In our work, we aim to boost the mathematical capabilities of a model by combining standard supervised fine-tuning with reinforcement learning (RL).
-In particular, our Group Relative Policy Optimization (GRPO) algorithm is designed to maximize reward signals (which encourage correct reasoning) while regularizing the model so that it does not deviate too abruptly from a trusted reference behavior.
-GRPO is a variant of Proximal Policy Optimization (PPO) that foregoes a separate critic model in favor of estimating baselines from groups of outputs sampled per prompt—reducing memory requirements while leveraging the comparative nature of reward signals.
+Mathematical reasoning is hard for language models.
+It demands both precise quantitative reasoning and careful multi-step problem-solving.
+A trained model can improve at math through **reinforcement learning** (RL).
+Here, we build **Group Relative Policy Optimization** (GRPO) from scratch—an RL algorithm designed to train language models on tasks with exact answers, such as coding, math, and logic.
+GRPO takes advantage of reasoning steps, where the model generates a chain of thought before answering, which has been shown to improve accuracy.

+GRPO is a simplified version of **Proximal Policy Optimization** (PPO), an algorithm commonly used in **reinforcement learning from human feedback** (RLHF) to align models with user preferences.
+Unlike PPO, GRPO removes the **critic model**, which simplifies training and reduces memory use.
+Instead of learning from a critic's estimated values, GRPO estimates baselines from groups of sampled outputs.
+This works well for math problems since rewards can be assigned by comparing the generated answer to the ground truth through string matching—eliminating the need for human feedback.

-In the following sections, we introduce the two main ingredients of GRPO—the policy gradient loss and the Kullback–Leibler (KL) divergence penalty—and show how they combine to form our per-token loss.
-We then describe how model outputs are converted to log probabilities, how completions are generated and masked (so that tokens after an end-of-sequence marker are ignored), and finally how all these pieces are integrated into a full training loop that includes reinforcement learning.
+Next, we introduce the two core components of GRPO: **policy gradient loss** and the **Kullback–Leibler (KL) divergence** penalty.
+We explain how model outputs are converted to log probabilities, how completions are generated and masked (ignoring tokens after an end-of-sequence marker), and how all these elements come together in a full RL training loop.

 ## 1. Policy Gradient Loss